vkuznet/Skeletons/doc/sphinx/pkg.rst

 module name with your template package, e.g. mypackage.py should cover MyPackage template.
 Finally you implement some of the main template methods of the AbstractPkg class.
 They are cpp_files, python_files, test_files, etc.
-Please follow Skeleton rules to create your template and use reasonable template and example tags inside of your template.
+Please follow Skeletons rules to create your template and use reasonable template and example tags inside of your template.
 For example, when you write a C++ class it is appropriate to use template tags as `__class__`, `__header__`, while for any other type of template you may use their own